-Since Colin and Charlie are both off sick, Mark wondered if you and I could do this.
+Since Colin and Charlie Mark wondered if you and I could do this.
 Since there are both professional and operational issues here, I feel that this is entirely reasonable.

 Will chat to you about it as we will have until the new year to think about it.